pakjira-p/restful-booker-apitest/README.md

 This project demonstrates API testing of the [Restful Booker](https://restful-booker.herokuapp.com/apidoc/index.html) service using **Postman** and **Newman**.
 It replicates real-world QA workflows, covering core API functionalities through both positive and negative test scenarios.

-🚧 This project is currently under development.
-Some parts may be incomplete or subject to change.

 ## 📚 Documentation (Google Docs & Sheets)